lexibank/tlopo/out/vol4/chapter7.md

 ## 20. Spiders (Order Araneae)

 Although POc speakers would undoubtedly have named a range of spiders, I have not been able to link reconstructions with specific kinds of spider.
-I have only one lower-level example in which a name is assigned to a particular spider — PCP &ast;tuku-tuku ‘k.o. spider that lets itself down by a single thread’.
-POc &ast;lawaq, traceable back to PAn, with cognates right across the Oceanic region, may have referred primarily to ‘spider’ but by POc times had come to refer as well to ‘spider web’ and ‘k.o. fish net’ (see vol.l, p.212).
-I also find a number of reconstructions with formal similarities, including POc &ast;koko, POc &ast;gagao &ast;(g,k)a(g,k)a-, PWOc &ast;kuku, and PEOc &ast;\ko\ko-miji.
+I have only one lower-level example in which a name is assigned to a particular spider — PCP _&ast;tuku-tuku_ ‘k.o. spider that lets itself down by a single thread’.
+POc _&ast;lawaq_, traceable back to PAn, with cognates right across the Oceanic region, may have referred primarily to ‘spider’ but by POc times had come to refer as well to ‘spider web’ and ‘k.o. fish net’ (see vol.1, p.212).
+I also find a number of reconstructions with formal similarities, including POc _&ast;koko_, POc _&ast;gagao_~_&ast;(g,k)a(g,k)a-_, PWOc _&ast;kuku_, and PEOc _&ast;[ko]ko-miji.
 Some kind of word play has evidently taken place, although I have no ethnographic evidence that particular spiders are associated with any kind of supernatural belief or taboo.
 On the contrary, they are freely eaten in many communities.
 Wordlists of a number of languages including Molima and Sinaugoro (PT), Takia (NNG) and Hawaiian (Pn), record particular kinds of edible spider.

-Reconstructions other than &ast;lawaq have an unusually large number of reflexes which are compounds with a non-reflected element.
+Reconstructions other than _&ast;lawaq_ have an unusually large number of reflexes which are compounds with a non-reflected element.
 These reconstructions may refer to particular kinds of spider.
-As Pawley (2000:8) has noted, names for folk specifics in plants and animals, or, to be more exact, the secondary or modifying terms in binomials, are notoriously unstable and will, in most cases, not be reconstructable for a language as remote in time as POc.
+As Pawley (2000: 8) has noted, names for folk specifics in plants and animals, or, to be more exact, the secondary or modifying terms in binomials, are notoriously unstable and will, in most cases, not be reconstructable for a language as remote in time as POc.

 <a id="p-409"></a>